Larry Hagman: Film

-Hagman also directed (and appeared briefly in) a low-budget comedy and horror film in 1972 called Beware!
-The Blob, also called Son of Blob, a sequel to the classic 1958 horror film The Blob.
-This was the only feature film he directed.
+Hagman directed (and appeared briefly in) the 1972 comedy horror film Beware!
+The Blob, also called Son of Blob, a sequel to the 1958 horror film The Blob.
+It was the only feature film he directed.

 Music

 The release of a Columbia single performed with his mother Mary Martin, Get Out Those Old Records, in 1950, was credited to Mary Martin and her Son Larry, with orchestration by Mitch Miller.
 It was released in Australia as a-78 rpm single, catalogue number DO-3409.

 In 1980, Hagman recorded a single called "Ballad of the Good Luck Charm".

 Product spokesman

 During the 1980s, Hagman was featured in a national televised Schlitz beer campaign, playing on, but not explicitly featuring, the J.R. character.
 He wore the same kind of Western business outfit – complete with cowboy hat – that he wore in his role.
 The end of each 30-second spot featured a male voice-over saying, "Refreshing Schlitz beer...the gusto's back..."
 Hagman, grinning into the camera, added: "...and I'm gonna get it!"
 He also made commercials for BVD brand underwear.

 In 2010, Hagman was hired as a spokesman for SolarWorld, a German solar energy commercial enterprise.
 While the SolarWorld commercials specifically mention neither Dallas nor J. R. Ewing, Hagman essentially revisits the character (complete with a picture of Hagman as J. R. Ewing from the original series on the mantle), stating that his oil company days are long over, "though still in the energy business", meaning solar energy, instead, which alternative energy now plays a major part of the next-generation Ewing family war between Christopher and John Ross III.